metabase/metabase/docs/embedding/sdk/config.md

 import React from "react";
 import {
   MetabaseProvider,
-  defineEmbeddingSdkAuthConfig,
+  defineMetabaseAuthConfig,
-  defineEmbeddingSdkTheme,
+  defineMetabaseTheme,
 } from "@metabase/embedding-sdk-react";

 // Configure authentication
-const config = defineEmbeddingSdkAuthConfig({
+const config = defineMetabaseAuthConfig({
   metabaseInstanceUrl: "https://metabase.example.com", // Required: Your Metabase instance URL
   authProviderUri: "https://app.example.com/sso/metabase", // Required: An endpoint in your app that signs the user in and returns a session
 });

-// See the "Customizing appearance" section for more information const theme = defineEmbeddingSdkTheme({
+// See the "Customizing appearance" section for more information const theme = defineMetabaseTheme({
   // Optional: Specify a font to use from the set of fonts supported by Metabase
   fontFamily: "Lato",